KajJagtenberg/eventdb/README.md

 The features on the roadmap in no particular order:

-- Projection Engine
 - Asynchronous replication (with etcd for leader election)
 - Downstream message broker connectors (such as Kafka, RabbitMQ)
 - Source connector for outbox pattern
 - Web UI
 - Client libraries for other languages
-- Prometheus metrics

-These may change at any point in the future.
+These may change at any point in the future and will be deleted once they're either implemented or if they won't.

 ## Contributions